 These resources are from CSP Credit Enhancement (CE) Grantees who have provided information on their organizations’ operational adaptations in response to COVID-19, contact information for staff, guidance for small businesses and schools, and more.

 A note to CEs: If you have an update to the information cited below, please contact us.

 California Charter School Association

-California Charter School Association (CCSA) offers California charter school guidance and sample resources that help response efforts to COVID-19, including Executive Orders that add protections and guidance for charter schools, legal guidance, guidance from CDPH and CDE, and frequently asked questions.
+California Charter School Association (CCSA) offers California charter school guidance and sample resources that help response efforts to COVID-19, including guidance on school reopening, Executive Orders that add protections and guidance for charter schools, legal guidance, guidance from CDPH and CDE, and frequently asked questions.

 Capital Impact Partners

 Capital Impact Partners provides COVID-19 Relief Programs and Resources for Non-Profits including descriptions of guidance and eligibility for federal, state and local relief programs.
 Capital Impact also offered An Open Letter from CDFI Leaders to Our Supporters which provides examples of what CDFIs can do to help investees.